Action Research Scholars

 What will Action Research Scholars do?

-This is a year-long program with 2 start dates: starting in Fall 2022, with projects finishing by the end of Spring 2023, and starting in Spring 2023, with projects finishing by the end of Fall 2023.
+This is a year-long program beginning in the Fall 2024 semester.
 Scholars will spend the first semester participating in workshops and learning community meetings to develop an education research plan.
 Implementation requires completion of human subjects research and FERPA training and IRB approval.
-Scholars will spend the second semester on data collection and analysis.
+Data collection will occur either in Spring 2025 or Fall 2025 semester, depending on the semester they teach the course(s) they are studying as the focus of their action research project.
 The program culminates with each scholar presenting their findings and proposing a plan for next steps in their teaching.

 How will CATE support scholars?

 - Customized workshops to support development of reflective and scholarly teaching skills as well as inclusive, engaging, and research-informed instructional practices

 - Consultation and support in creating and refining research questions, locating relevant literature, resources, and tools on campus, determining suitable study design and methodology, and interpreting data

 - Consultation in addressing research findings by examining next steps related to teaching and/or course design and identifying opportunities for dissemination of findings, if appropriate